CausticD/crontab-ui/README.md

     - Additions to the job UI to switch on per job log rotation.
     - Control frequency, compression and log count.
     - If any jobs use logrotate, then an extra job is (behind the scenes) added to call logrotate hourly.
 (Not shown in the UI.)
-    - Output from logrotate is output to a log, but not appended.
+    - Output from logrotate is output to a log (./logrotate/logrotate.log), but not appended.
 No UI access to this file.

 - IMPROVED: More control over logging.
     - You can now choose what output from the command gets logged, either none, stdout, stderr or both.